Definitions and Evolutions of Statistical Entropy for Hamiltonian Systems: Concluding Remarks

 \section{Concluding Remarks}

 By synthesizing the seminal ideas of Boltzmann and of Gibbs, and by clarifying the {\em anthropomorphic principle} of entropy, I have given a proper definition for statistical entropy for non-equilibrium Hamiltonian systems, and have resolved the conceptual conflict between the second law and Liouville theorem.
 I have found that while local mixing property is responsible for the emergence of Markov dynamics at macroscopic level, it is the initial condition of Boltzmann state that is ultimately responsible for the arrow of time in classical statistical mechanics.
 These results are general and completely independent of the details of Hamiltonian.
-In the next work, I shall generalize all results to quantum systems.

 The author acknowledges Yongshi Wu, Tony Leggett, Ping Ao, Haijun Zhou, Biao Wu, Fei Liu, Haitao Quan, Xiaosong Chen, Zhanchun Tu for stimulating discussions.
 This work is supported by NSFC via grant \#11674217, as well as Shanghai Municipal Education Commission and Shanghai Education Development Foundation via ``Shu Guang'' project.